datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 --- type:MultipleChoiceExercise xp:50 skills:1,3  key:f48b5ed8a3
 ## How Many Reviews?

-Now that we have created a simplified data set and are almost ready to begin manipulating the reviews lets take a moment to explore the new data set and answer the following question.
+Now that you have created a simplified data set and are almost ready to begin manipulating the reviews take a moment to explore the new data set and answer the following question.

 Take a look at the data set `indians` with `summary()` and see how many reviews does our data set contain?